 A Wheel of Rivers

-Mount Olympus, the park's highest peak, is in the middle of the range.
-Rivers radiate out from the central mountains like spokes on a wheel.
-On the park's west side, valleys are broad and U-shaped and rivers meander over wide floodplains.
-On other sides, the rivers are often constricted into narrow, steep-walled valleys.
+Rivers are subject to constant change.
+This change shows direct relation to the geology of the landscape through which rivers flow and form.
+Everything from elevation and rock hardness to glaciers and seasonailty affects the shape and behavior of these bodies of water.
+Mount Olympus, the park's highest peak, is in the middle of the Olympic range.
+Rivers radiate out from this central wall of mountains like spokes on a wheel.
+On the park's west side, valleys are broad and U-shaped, having been sculpted by glacial activity long ago, and rivers meander over remaining wide floodplains.
+In other areas of the park, rivers often sculpt their own passage, leaving behind constricted, V-shaped valleys.

 Highways of Life